CatxFish/obs-v4l2sink/README.md

 #### Flatpak OBS

-If you are using Flatpak's OBS version, copy the plugin's files inside the application folder:
+If you are using the Flatpak OBS version, copy the plugin's files into the application folder:

 ```bash
 sudo cp -r $HOME/.config/obs-studio/plugins/v4l2sink/* /var/lib/flatpak/app/com.obsproject.Studio/x86_64/stable/active/files/
 ```

-Open OBS and navigate to the "Tools" drop-down: you will now see the V4L2 video output
+Open OBS and navigate to the "Tools" drop-down: you should now see the V4L2 video output